asfoury/projmag/summaries/sprint2.md

 Next time I will try to think of how the code I am writing may cause bugs when new features are added.

 ## Giovanni
-I add a checkbox to allow students to choose their favorite project.
+I add a checkbox to allow students to choose their favorite project. it take me 5h and now i want to connect this set of favorite with firebase

 ## Luke
 I added a search UI to the projects list activity and implemented the search function.